isomerpages/sportsg-corp/media-centre/media-release/_posts/2023-07-29-post-Moving in Unity Towards a Bigger, Bolder GetActive! Singapore 2023.md

 **GASG Sport Festivals and Heartland Festivals**

 A Sport Festival extravaganza will take place on the weekends between 29 July to 6 August at five ActiveSG Sport Centres<sup>1</sup>.
 On 29th and 30th July, water sport enthusiasts can take part in various water sports and fitness activities at the GASG Sport Festivals organised by Team Nila volunteers.
 Participants can challenge themselves to complete the swimming challenge and water obstacle course or try their hand at canoeing, stand-up paddling, water rock climbing, aqua aerobics and many more.
 There will also be food and beverage booths and goodie bags up for grabs!
 On 5th and 6th August, keep fit and have fun at the GASG Heartland Festivals<sup>2</sup> – this collaboration with NDP will include sports try-outs, exhibitions, performances, and activities for families.
-Check out the festivals here: [Sport Festivals](https://www.activesgcircle.gov.sg/getactive-singapore/sport-festivals) and [Heartland Festivals](https://www.activesgcircle.gov.sg/getactive-singapore/heartland-festivals)

 **Pesta Sukan**